openSUSE/news-o-o/_posts/2025/2025-01-04-LXQt-Wayland-support-is-now-here.md

 This support is to be considered experimental at this point, and for most users, is likely not ready for daily driving.

 LXQt, unlike many other desktop enviroments does not provide it's own Window Manager, and under X11 the openSUSE-LXQt team defaults to using [Openbox](https://openbox.org/) for it's Window Manager.
-This decision carries over to the new Wayland support, and the initial release of lxqt-wayland-sessions supports the following Wayland Compositors:
+This decision carries over from upstream to the new Wayland support, and the initial release of lxqt-wayland-sessions supports the following Wayland Compositors:

 - [Hyprland](https://hyprland.org)
 - [Kwin](https://invent.kde.org/plasma/kwin)